-This Candidate Solution to Key Issue #1 proposes potential methods for collecting energy-related information on the UE and and subsequently reporting it to the network, enhancements to the entities involved in obtaining relevant information, and the impact of them on taking into consideration the media context (e.g., the 5G Media Streaming System defined in TS 26.501 [23], 5G Multicast–Broadcast User Services as defined in TS 26.502 [58], the Real-time Media Communication System defined in TS 26.506 [59], Split rendering for media Session Enabler as specified in TS 26.565 [65], etc. including UE-related energy information exposure.
+This Candidate Solution to Key Issue #1 proposes potential methods for collecting energy-related information on the UE and subsequently reporting it to the network, enhancements to the entities involved in obtaining relevant information, and the impact of them on taking into consideration the media context (e.g., the 5G Media Streaming System defined in TS 26.501 [23], 5G Multicast–Broadcast User Services as defined in TS 26.502 [58], the Real-time Media Communication System defined in TS 26.506 [59], split rendering Media Session Enabler as specified in TS 26.565 [65], etc. including UE-related energy information exposure.

 7.5.2.2 UE energy-related information collection and reporting functionality